huynguy-db/arcion-docs/content/docs/target-setup/Oracle.md

     *Default: By default, this parameter is set to `false`.*

   - `init-views-post-snapshot`*[v21.04.06.8]*: If init-views-as-views is true, this option will create views after snapshot is complete.
 If disabled, views are created prior to snapshot. (by default this is true).
-  - `bulk-load`: Blitzz can leverage underlying support of `FILE` based bulk loading into the target system.
+  - `bulk-load`: Arcion can leverage underlying support of `FILE` based bulk loading into the target system.
     - `enable`: To enable/disable bulk loading.
     - `type`: `FILE`
     - `serialize`: Specifies whether the files generated should be applied in serial/parallel fashion.
 Values are either `true` or `false`.